chameleonhead/stratrack/libs/mql-interpreter/README.md

 # MQL Interpreter

 This package provides a basic framework for executing MQL4/5 code within Node.js.
-It currently includes a simple lexer that tokenizes MQL source code.
+It currently includes a simple lexer and parser.
+The parser recognizes enumerations and basic class declarations with single inheritance.

 ## Development